 There are quite a few wireless chargers out there, and all at differing price points, so it can be tricky to know which to buy.
 Some have faster-charging capabilities, but not all phones do, so it's worth checking what your phone supports.
-For example, the iPhone 8 and 8 Plus currently support up to 5W, but will get an update to support up to 7.5W (like the iPhone X) later this year.
-Some Samsung phones support up to 15W.
+For example, iPhones support up to 7.5W, while some Samsung phones support up to 15W.
+New phones coming in 2019 could take this even further, with some promising up to 27W.

 Most wireless chargers claim to be "fast" but it's worth checking on the actual wattage.
 Look out for 7.5W or more for the fastest charging.
 That said, some older or cheaper phones won't charge any faster at 7.5W than 5W.

-But beyond that, they're all largely similar, so the deciding factor could come down to price.
+But beyond that, they're all largely similar, so the deciding factor could come down to price and design.
 Some might be able to charge multiple devices at once, and some will have additional features such as a stand or car mount, or even a place to keep your pens!